CRUD Operations

 // NOT REGEXP

-const users = await User.find({
+const users = await sql.from(User).find({

-where: { name: { op: '$not regexp', value: /^test/i } }
+where: { name: { op: "$not regexp", value: /^test/i } },

 });